Thug Motivation 102: The Inspiration

-Thug Motivation 102: The Inspiration is the fourth studio album by American rapper Young Jeezy.
-It was released on December 12, 2006, by Corporate Thugz Entertainment, and Def Jam Recordings.
+The Inspiration (sometimes referred to as Thug Motivation 102) is the fourth studio album by American rapper Young Jeezy.
+It was released on December 12, 2006, by Corporate Thugz Entertainment (CTE) and Def Jam Recordings.
 Production was handled by Shawty Redd, Timbaland, J.U.S.T.I.C.E.
 League, The Runners, Cool & Dre, Mr. Collipark, Drumma Boy, Don Cannon and Midnight Black, among others.
 It features guest appearances from R. Kelly, Timbaland, Keyshia Cole, Blood Raw, Slick Pulla, T.I., Project Pat and Three 6 Mafia.
 The Inspiration was supported by three singles: "I Luv It", "Go Getta" featuring R. Kelly, and "Dreamin'" featuring Keyshia Cole.

 Singles

 The album's lead single, "I Luv It", was released on October 24, 2006.
 The song was produced by DJ Toomp.

 The album's second single, "Go Getta", was released on December 11, 2006.
 The song features a guest appearance from American R&B singer R. Kelly, while the production was handled by the duo The Runners.

 The album's third single, "Dreamin'", was released on February 28, 2007.
 The song features a guest appearance from American R&B singer Keyshia Cole, while the production was also handled by The Runners.